vishalvishw10/CKP/README.md

 This repo and the CPK app are no longer maintained.
 Consider using https://github.com/subdavis/Tusk instead.

 # CKP
-Chrome extension for interacting with KeePass password file.
-Web Store url is https://chrome.google.com/webstore/detail/lnfepbjehgokldcaljagbmchhnaaogpc.
+Chrome extension for interacting with the KeePass password file.
+Web Store URL is https://chrome.google.com/webstore/detail/lnfepbjehgokldcaljagbmchhnaaogpc.
 Give it a try!

 More info available at http://perfectapi.github.io/CKP/